mw301883/Cpp-Projects/FlappyBirdInSLD2 (C++)/README.md

 ## 🚀 About Me
-I'm a student of Silesian Univeristy of Sciencie in Poland.
-I am studing Computer Sciencie and currently looking for first employment/apprenticeship.
+I'm a student of Silesian Univeristy of Technology in Poland.
+I am studing Computer Science and currently looking for first employment/apprenticeship.

 ## Game Description